zetareticoli/fi/_work/citynews/index.md

   </figure>
 </div>

-Over the years, I led the Product Design team, nurturing and collaborating with talented individuals who embraced my vision.
+Over the years, I led the product design team, nurturing and collaborating with talented individuals who embraced my vision.

 Together, we established a robust workflow in tandem with various departments, introducing cutting-edge tools and methodologies.